aforward9600/pokemonpalette/README.md

 - Vileplume gains some attacks back via level
 - Victreebel gains some attacks back via level
 - Ditto has its base exp yield increased from 61 to 200
+- Mewtwo can learn Swift by TM
 - pikachu and kadabra have their catch rates adjusted to yellow version
 - Give haunter/machoke/kadabra/graveler an evo by level option (level 45 to 48)
 - Game corner prize costs re-balanced
+- Bushes moved around so Erika can be battled without CUT
+- The bush blocking the Vermilion gym has been replaced with a blocking pkmn that goes away after the ss anne leaves
 - Can rematch most non gym-leader trainers
+- Rematch with Karate Master
 - Rematch with Brock
 - Rematch with Misty
 - Rematch with Surge